chaos-mesh/website/docs/simulate-jvm-application-chaos.md

       imagePullPolicy: IfNotPresent
 ```

-1. Create the namespace for the application:
+1. Create the namespace for the target application:

 ```shell
 kubectl create namespace helloworld
 ```

-2. Build the application pod:
+2. Build the application Pod:

 ```shell
 kubectl apply -f app.yaml
 ```

-3. execute `kubectl -n helloworld get pods`, and you are expected to find a pod named `helloworld` in the namespace `helloworld`.
-After the `READY` sign turns to `1/1`, you can proceed to the next step.
+1. Execute `kubectl -n helloworld get pods`, and you are expected to find a pod named `helloworld` in the `helloworld` namespace.

 ```shell
 kubectl -n helloworld get pods